malversoft/cached/caches.md

 If you try to convert an already converted class it will not be converted again, you will just get the same class.

 __Note__: The conversion consists in providing a wrapper class around the original mutable mapping type.
-For this reason it is not recommended to develop cache classes inherited from [@cached] classes (if you want to use features like [managed defaults](#defaults-management) or [cloning](#cloning-capability), for example).
-The prefered method to develop a cache class with [@cached] features is to inherit from a mutable mapping (for example a [cachetools] cache class) and then convert the developed class.
+For this reason it is not recommended to develop cache classes inherited from [cachex] classes (if you want to use features like [managed defaults](#defaults-management) or [cloning](#cloning-capability), for example).
+The prefered method to develop a cache class with [cachex] features is to inherit from a mutable mapping (for example a [cachetools] cache class) and then convert the developed class.

 <br/>